aha999/IssueTemplates/README.md

 # ✨ IssueTemplates
 This repo serves as a copy-paste solution for the identical issues that the different projects are having.

 It was created mostly for personal use as i've been repeating myself in issues in different projects, so here i could actually set up answers better once and copy-paste with minor editing depending on a project.
 It's also better if the issues are well documented with the resources to help with implementing the said solution, therefore copy-paste on identical issues.
+So if anyone has anything to add or improve, please [open an Issue](https://github.com/aha999/IssueTemplates/issues).
 - share: `https://github.com/aha999/IssueTemplates/`

 ## Contributing